-The Director of the Boston, Massachusetts Field Office denied the application, concluding that the record did not establish that her spouse would experience extreme hardship.
+The Director of the Jacksonville, Florida Field Office denied the waiver request, concluding that the Applicant did not establish that refusal of admission would cause extreme hardship to her U.S. citizen spouse.
 The matter is now before us on appeal.
 8 C.F.R. § 103.3.
-On appeal, the Applicant argues that her conviction for theft in Florida is not a CIMT and she is therefore admissible to the United States.